LinkedInLearning/continuous-integration-tools-4490242/ch0_introduction/00_05_the_experimental_pipeline/README.md

 As we explore CICD tools, it's helpful to have a sample pipeline to work with.
 We'll be configuring a pipeline that builds, tests, and deploys a web application.
 Our application is a Python script that serves JSON data over a simple API.

 ## Pipeline Stages
 The pipeline will have seven stages.
-Each stage must be successful for any following stages to be initiated.
+Each stage must complete successfully for any following stages to be initiated.

 ![The Experimental Pipeline](00_05_the_experimental_pipeline.png)